tremho/MistLift/doc/Lift Command Actions.md

 Using the [TapAssert](https://www.npmjs.com/package/@tremho/tap-assert) library will simplify your test writing.
 In the model adopted here, each test function is run as a new test suite.
 By default, the suite is identified by the name of the test file.

+the `tap` command must be installed globally to enable tap testing for lift.
+To do this, run `npm i -g tap` from the command line.

 Please read more about using Tap in the [Tap Docs](https://node-tap.org)

 ---